Lori Schneider, MD

 If you have diabetes or spine issues, you may be at increased risk of developing neuropathy.
-At Lakeside Neurology in Cornelius, North Carolina, Lori Schneider, MD, a board-certified neurologist, understands how the symptoms of neuropathy can interfere with your quality of life.
+At Lakeside Neurology and Wellness Center in Cornelius, North Carolina, Lori Schneider, MD, a board-certified neurologist, understands how the symptoms of neuropathy can interfere with your quality of life.
 Schneider offers onsite testing to confirm your diagnosis and customizes a treatment plan that focuses on holistic therapies, including physical therapy and acupuncture, to ease your symptoms now and in the long-term.
-Call Lakeside Neurology to schedule an appointment or book online today.
+Call Lakeside Neurology and Wellness Center to schedule an appointment or book online today.

 Neuropathy describes nerve damage that occurs in your peripheral nervous system.
 This part of your nervous system is responsible for providing sensations to all areas of your body outside of your brain and spinal cord.

 You develop neuropathy when there’s damage to the nerve cells due to trauma or an underlying medical condition like diabetes.
 Neuropathy can also be the result of chronic neck or back problems that put pressure on the nerves.

 This damage can affect any of the nerves in your peripheral nervous system, including your:

 Sensory nerves carry messages from your body to your brain that relate to your five senses.
 These nerves are responsible for touch, taste, smell, hearing, and sight.